jainam756/Tesla-Clone/README.md

 # React + Vite
+To run the project: write "npm run dev" in cmd
+It is fully responsive web application.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: